davidmansy/david-phoebia/README.md

 - In the root folder, run node server.js
 - In the client folder, run npm start
 - In your browser, open https://localhost:3000 and enjoy!
+- Watch out to get results, you need to enter at least 're' in the seach field...Mocked data.

 # UI